One of the four original counties in Arizona, and Tucson is proud to call it home.

 • Titan II Missile Museum: If you enjoy military and/or Cold War history, do yourself a favor and make the short trip south to Green Valley to enjoy the nation’s only publicly accessible Titan II missile site.

 For information on many more attractions throughout the region, visit the Southern Arizona Attractions Alliance and consider buying the Tucson Attractions Passport—The Book of Fun.
 It contains two-for-one ticket deals and many other values.

-With more than 500 miles of dedicated bike lanes and Gold status as a cycling-friendly community, Tucson is one of the world’s top cycling destinations, and rides throughput Pima County are among the most popular in the country.
-Click here to fnd out more about our cycling scene or visit our Winter Training Capital page to learn why professional and top amateur cyclists train in Tucson in the winter.
+With more than 500 miles of dedicated bike lanes and Gold status as a cycling-friendly community, Tucson is one of the world’s top cycling destinations and rides throughout Pima County are among the most popular in the country.
+Click here to find out more about our cycling scene or visit our Winter Training Capital page to learn why professional and top amateur cyclists train in Tucson in the winter.

 The Loop Trail: Kudos to Pima County for developing The Loop, which offers more than 100 miles of shared-use paths that wind through Tucson, Oro Valley, Marana, South Tucson and unincorporated Pima County.
 Residents and visitors on bicycles, skates, horseback and on foot are welcome.

 In Pima County, golfing is a driving force dating back to 1945 when the first of many pro tournaments were staged here.
 Warm winters continue to attract pro and amateur players to a variety of municipal and resort courses that are both scenic and challenging.
 If you're serious about golf, follow the sun to a winter playground in Pima County.
 Browse our golf courses here.